 Deputy Director, Australian Progress

-Rebecca leads Australian Progress’ learning and community initiatives.
+Rebecca is Deputy Director at Australian Progress and leads on learning and community initiatives.
 She was previously Global Director of Learning and Development at Change.org, where she led on campaign innovation and learning for teams across 20 countries, and Chief of Staff at GetUp.
 Rebecca also spent seven years in senior roles with the independent Lord Mayor of Sydney, Clover Moore, broken by a stints with Obama for America in South Carolina and Ohio in 2008.